Dale and Patricia Keller

-Dale & Patricia Keller are American interior designers, recognized for their work in the fields of architecture and interior designer.
+Dale & Patricia Keller are American interior designers, recognized for their work in the fields of architecture and interior designe.
 Dale Allen Keller (1929-2016) was the founder of Dale Keller & Associates Ltd. Pte, previously based in Hong Kong, New York City, and London.
 They also operated an office in Athens, Greece for a time.

 Dale and Patricia Keller were respectively the president and chief designer of Dale Keller & Assiociates, Inc. They built up the world's largest interior design firm specializing in the hospitality industry.
 Since the mid-1950s they have worked on a range of major projects in China, Japan, Hong Kong, Malaysia, Singapore, Thailand, India, Pakistan, Philippines, Middle East and worldwide.

-After they designed the Marunouchi Hotel, Okura Hotel, Tokyo Hilton in Japan, followed by the Hong Kong Hilton, they were acknowledged as the world's experts high-end modern hotel design.
+After they designed the Marunouchi Hotel, Okura Hotel, Tokyo Hilton in Japan, followed by the Hong Kong Hilton, they were acknowledged as experts in high-end modern hotel design.
 They rode the wave of new hotel construction after World War II, mostly in Asia and later in the Middle East.

 They were considered the giants in the field of hotel design for many years.
 They focused on hospitality interiors, which also included some work on night clubs.
 Projects that gave them a lot of personal satisfaction were the restoration of the Taj Mahal Hotel, Bombay, and the Manila Hotel, Philippines.
 Both buildings were on the brink of demolition.
 The Kellers were able to convince the public that the beautiful buildings could again be viable commercial entities.
 Most of the Kellers work was in the modernist vein, but what they were known for was bringing a sense of carefully studied cultural identity to their projects.

 They won the Lifetime Achievement Award in 1999 for their contribution to hospitality design.